Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Conditional Normalized Maximum Likelihood

-\textbf{Minimum description length.} The MDL principle states that any regularities in a dataset can be exploited to compress it, and hence learning is reformulated as losslessly transmitting the data with the fewest number of bits \citep{Rissanen1989StochasticTheory, Grunwald2007TheLearning}.
-Simplicity is thus formalized as the length of the resulting description.
-MDL was originally formulated in a generative setting where the goal is to code arbitrary data, and we will present a brief overview in this setting.
-We can translate the results to a supervised learning setting, which corresponds to transmitting the labels after assuming either a fixed coding scheme for the inputs or that the inputs are known beforehand.
-While MDL is typically described in terms of code lengths, in general, we can associate codes with probability distributions, with the code length of an object corresponding to the negative log-likelihood under that probability distribution \citep{cover2006elements}.
+ACNML is motivated from the minimum description length (MDL) principle, which states that any regularities in a dataset can be exploited to compress it, and so learning is reformulated as encoding the data as efficiently as possible. \citep{Rissanen1989StochasticTheory, Grunwald2007TheLearning}.
+While MDL is typically described in terms of code lengths, we can associate codes with probability distributions, with the code length of an object corresponding to the negative log-likelihood under that probability distribution.
+MDL was originally formulated in a generative setting where the goal is to code arbitrary data, we focus here on a supervised learning setting, where we assume the inputs are already known and our goal is to only encode/predict the labels.